AndySpaven/user_limit_test/README.txt

 You have
 1. Node 10.16 or higher installed.
 2. npm 6.4.1 or higher installed.
-2. Familiarity with git, your OS and npm.
+2. Familiarity with git, your OS, npm and curl.

 Actions